Chris Pincher: Male Tory MP claims he was groped twice by former deputy chief whip

 “I shook my head and said no, I don’t want that, but he [Mr Pincher] just smiled… he carried on until I was able to move away.”

-During the first alleged incident, on an evening in December 2021 near Tory-linked private members’ club the Carlton Club, the man said he was groped repeatedly, with Mr Pincher’s hand placed “firmly” on his backside.
+During the first alleged incident, on an evening in December 2021 near the Tory-linked private members’ club the Carlton Club, the man said he was groped repeatedly, with Mr Pincher’s hand placed “firmly” on his backside.

-“It was really late, and I’d worked stupid hours for days.
+“It was really late and I’d worked stupid hours for days.
 I’d been drinking with a range of Westminster colleagues and it got very hazy.
 I remember suddenly being sharply aware of being touched in a sexual way,” the MP said.

 On both occasions, the touching was prolonged and sexually intimate, the man claimed, and he said he was limited in his capacity to resist after drinking.